nahuelbrandan/nahuelbrandan.github.io/en/_posts/Article/2019-01-04-how-to-decrypt-a-text-using-frequency-analysis.md

 ## Analysis of the situation and assumptions

-At this point we know very little so let's assume the following and see where it takes us
+At this point we know very little so let's assume the following and see where it takes us:

 *   That the original language of the message is in Spanish, since the job offer was in this language.
 *   That one of the simplest and most historical encryptions was used, called